Vitamin D: Role, Sources, and Deficiency

-1. Indoor lifestyle: Given our urban lifestyles and desk jobs, we are now spending more time indoors, and have very limited sun exposure.
+1. Indoor lifestyle: We are spending a lot of time indoors, due to our urban lifestyles and desk jobs, causing us to have very limited sun exposure.

 2. More pollution levels: With increasing air pollution, the ultraviolet rays of the sun are not able to work efficiently the body.

-3. Inadequate intake through food: Very few foods naturally contain vitamin D. Additionally, vitamin D is fat-soluble; it needs fats to be absorbed by your body.
-So, if you aren’t eating enough fats as well as vitamin D-rich food, your body won’t be able to absorb enough of it.
+3. Inadequate intake through food: Very few foods naturally contain vitamin D. Also, vitamin D is fat-soluble; it needs fats to be absorbed by your body.
+Hence, if you aren’t eating enough fats as well as vitamin D-rich food, your body won’t be able to absorb enough of it.

 4. Increased use of sunscreen lotions: It is important to protect our skin against damage caused by ultraviolet rays.
 But, excessive use of sunscreen prevents the formation of vitamin D in the skin via sun exposure.